 Freehold or Sectional Title?

-This will be determined by your budget as free standing houses are more expensive than body corporate living.
-Sectional title life has its advantages and restrictions with regards to added security and restrictions on freedom of movement – with regards to making noise at 03:00 or parking on pavement, as examples.
+This will be determined by your budget as free-standing houses are more expensive than body corporate living.
+Sectional title life has its advantages and restrictions when it comes to added security and restrictions on freedom of movement, for example making noise at 03:00 or parking on a pavement.
 When deciding to move into a complex, ask the estate or managing agent for a copy of the latest audited financial statements as well as a copy of the house rules.
-Also, make sure that the house rules are registered with the deeds office – if not the body corporate must adhere to the Sectional Titles Act.
-Once you have found a space you find fitting to your requirement and pocket, arrange a signed offer to purchase – you’ll need this a bit later.
+Also, make sure that the house rules are registered with the deeds office; if not, the body corporate must adhere to the Sectional Titles Act.
+Once you have found a space you find fitting to your requirement and pocket, arrange a signed offer to purchase (you’ll need this a bit later).
 Note that there are charges such as levies and maintenance costs, rates and taxes, electricity and water, sewer and refuse that need to be kept in mind when purchasing a homestead.

 One of the most important things before even thinking of approaching the bank is to make sure that you have a good credit record.
 Double check those clothing and credit card payments – a brilliant credit score will increase the success rate of your bond application.